sighupio/module-ingress/README.md

 ### Architecture

-The reference architecture used to deploy the Fury Kubernetes Ingress Module is shown in the following figure:
+The reference architecture used to deploy the Ingress Module is shown in the following figure:

 ![Ingress Architecture](/docs/images/fury-ingress.png)